Giftbit/Lightrail-API-V2-Docs/feature-deep-dive/redemption-and-balance-rules.md

     "discount": true
 }
 ```
-Values are applied to Checkout item by item.
+Values are applied to checkout item by item.
 The Rule Context property `value.balanceChange` keeps track of the total amount paid by the Value as it gets applied to each item.
 Note, it is a negative since it represents the change in balance.
 Also, to enforce that at most one promotion is applied to each line item the redemptionRule `"currentLineItem.lineTotal.discount == 0"` must be set on all promotions.

 **25% off transactions over $100 and limited to 1 promotion per transaction**